nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 5.27
+- Fixed the addition of 8 bit values now always results in a 16 bit result, to avoid overflows
+- Fixed the subtraction of 8 bit values always now results in a 16 bit signed result
+- Changed Palette handling, Palette now updates the hardware palette immediately
+- Added PaletteW command that changes the Palette Mirror value
+- Added PaletteV command that changes the palette Mirror value and copies all 16 palette values from the mirror to hardware

 V 5.26
 - Fixed compare code GreaterOrEqualLS2RU1 it was corrupting the stack
 - Fixed the EqualSameType8 routine, needed a LEAS 15,S at the end was a type of LEAS 5,S